 A World War II destroyer commander whose relentless tactical brilliance earned him the nickname '31-Knot Burke'.

-Arleigh Burke was the embodiment of the fighting naval officer.
-He earned his legendary status in the brutal night battles of the Solomon Islands during World War II.
-Commanding Destroyer Squadron 23, known as the 'Little Beavers,' Burke pioneered aggressive, high-speed torpedo tactics that devastated Japanese naval forces.
-His nickname, '31-Knot Burke,' came from a famous message where he pushed his destroyers beyond their rated speed to intercept an enemy force.
-After the war, his strategic mind kept him at the forefront of the Navy, serving an unprecedented three terms as Chief of Naval Operations.
-In that role, he championed the development of nuclear-powered submarines and ballistic missiles, fundamentally shaping the modern Navy for the Cold War era.
-Burke’s legacy is one of combat courage fused with visionary leadership.
+Arleigh Burke commanded Destroyer Squadron 23, the 'Little Beavers,' through the Solomon Islands night battles of World War II.
+His aggressive, high-speed torpedo tactics devastated Japanese forces.
+The nickname '31-Knot Burke' originated from a message in which he pushed his destroyers past rated speed to intercept an enemy formation.
+After the war, he served three terms as Chief of Naval Operations — an unprecedented tenure.
+In that role, he championed nuclear-powered submarines and ballistic missiles, reshaping the Cold War Navy.
+Burke combined combat courage with strategic vision.

 1901–1927